paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 `ProspectiveParachainsMode::Disabled` - The provisioner uses its own internal legacy candidate selection.
 `ProspectiveParachainsMode::Enabled` - The provisioner requests that [prospective parachains](../backing/prospective-parachains.md) provide selected candidates.

 Candidates selected with `ProspectiveParachainsMode::Enabled` are able to benefit from the increased block production time asynchronous backing allows.
-For this reason, once asynchronous backing has been sufficiently tested the code related to legacy candidate selection will be removed.
+For this reason all Polkadot protocol networks will eventually use prospective parachains candidate selection.
+Then legacy candidate selection will be removed as obsolete.

 ### Prospective Parachains Candidate Selection